 I confess: I don’t like to shop.
 But I also don’t like to overspend.
 So, when I do shop, I want the satisfaction of knowing I got a decent price without having to jump through a ton of hoops.

-Of course, this week marks the beginning of the most important part of the year for retailers.
+Of course, we’re in the midst of the most important part of the year for retailers.
 They count on “the holiday season” for a huge percentage of their annual sales.
 So, they pull out all the stops to maximize our spending.

 We can all do better than that.

 The second step is we try to buy some Christmas gifts throughout the year when we find especially good deals.
-For example, we bought our daughter her primary Christmas gift last spring at a silent auction.
+For example, one year we bought our daughter her primary Christmas gift the previous spring at a silent auction.

-But now, with Black Friday and Cyber Monday staring us in the face, and with Christmas less than five weeks away, it’s a shopper’s equivalent of the two-minute drill in football.
+But now, with Christmas rapidly approaching, it’s a shopper’s equivalent of the two-minute drill in football.
 The game can be won or lost in these final weeks.
 We can either have a financially reasonable Christmas.
 Or we can overdo it and find ourselves in January regretting that we overspent.

 Here are the tools we’re using to stay on budget.